 Daily schedules will rotate, ensuring your teen is comfortable with the current week’s lineup.
 You can choose to register them for a few days to see if it’s a good fit before signing up for the entire session.

 The camp runs from 8:00 am to 4:00 pm every day, but you can pay for an extended-care arrangement.
 While the camp provides daily snacks, it’s best to have your child come with a pre-packed lunch.

-Morgan's Wonderland Camp offers a welcoming environment for everyone.
-The campground is designed to be accessible to everyone, including children with special needs.
+Morgan’s Wonderland Camp offers a welcoming environment for everyone.
+The campground is designed to be accessible to everyone.
 This camp is on the outskirts of San Antonio and sits on over 102 acres of the campground.
-Morgan's Wonderland Camp offers plenty of attractions for your child.
+Morgan’s Wonderland Camp offers plenty of attractions for your child.

 Some of the attractions include The Stockyard, a modified barn where kids can see animals and learn more about different species.
 There is also Maggie’s Studio, an area where campers can indulge in any art or craft of their choice like painting and get their creativity flowing.
 There is also Bike Flatts, a collection of bike trails that allow campers to try on different bikes, from trikes, bicycles to handcycles and tandem bikes.

 The camp offers select Family Weekend Camps to the public, but families must register in advance, and the spots fill up fast.
 If you want your young camper to spend the summer at Morgan’s Wonderland, it’s better to inquire in advance to ask about availability.